 There is something bitter and raw festering away at the pit of my stomach.
 I’m merging into the exit lane, even as I’m asking, helplessly, “Can you call Mom?
-I really have to get to this class …”
+I really have to get to this class ….”

 “No!”
 The shriek on the other line is piercing, terrified.
-“No, no, I can’t.
+“I can’t.
 I need you, my little sister.
 Freddie, my wonderful little sister.
-Please, please…”
+Please, please.”

 “Okay, okay.
 I’m coming right now.”

-“Fine, ok, I won’t,” I reply, monotone.
+“I won’t,” I reply, monotone.
 I’ve resigned myself, at this point.

 “No, you have to promise.
 You have to crozzz your heart.”

-“Ok, cross my heart I won’t call Mom.”
+“Okay, cross my heart I won’t call Mom.”